evernost/fuzzyCalculator/doc/parsingRules.md

 ## [R8] Variable naming
 Variable cannot start with a number.

-## [R9] White spaces
+## [R9] Spaces
-White spaces are not part of the syntax and are always ignored.
+Space character " " are ignored most of the time:

+But they can also create implicit multiplications:
+"a b" -> ??

 ## [R10] Associativity
 Consecutive operators with identical priority are all treated